LostInCompilation/PrettyOTA/README.md

 // This will disable authentication SetAuthenticationDetails("", "");
 ```

+It is also possible to only have an username but no password (and vice versa).
+Simply leave one of the parameters (username _or_ password) empty.

 Authentication is disabled by default if you don't pass any values to `username` and `password` inside `Begin()`.